 The Spatial Analysis Labs consists of two computer labs and primarily supports the use of ArcGIS and ENVI for applied geospatial science work.

-This lab is for research staff and student only.
+This lab is for research staff and students only.
 It requires an induction and that the research projects be registered with SAL (to support the ongoing maintenance of the facility as well as enable us to provide better technical support!).
 The lab has 13 computers available for SAL Users that should be booked online.
 All use of the TOL machines should be recorded, again, this is to support our ability to continue to make these machines available.

 As the TOL is a research lab, the software on each machine is subject to change as the registered research projects with SAL change.
 The computers are on a refresh cycle and the hardware is configured according to the research software requirements.